 - Man - We believe that man is created in the image and likeness of God, but that in Adam's sin the race fell, became alienated from God, inherited a sinful nature, and is unable by his own strength to remedy his lost condition (Genesis 1:27; Romans 3:22-23; Ephesians 2:12).

 - Christ - We believe the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God, having been conceived of the Holy Spirit and born of the virgin Mary.
 Christ came in order that He might reveal God and redeem sinful man.
 He accomplished our redemption through His death on the cross as a substitutionary sacrifice.
+He was buried and three days later rose from the grave (1 Corinthians 15:4).
 Our redemption is made sure to us by His literal physical resurrection from the dead (John 1:1-2, 14; Luke 1:35; Romans 3:24-25; 4:25; 1 Peter 1:3-5).
 We believe the Lord Jesus Christ is now in Heaven, exalted at the right hand of God, where as the High Priest for His people, He fulfills the ministry of Representative, Intercessor and Advocate (Hebrews 9:24; 7:25; Romans 8:34; 1 John 2:1-2).

 - Holy Spirit - We believe the Holy Spirit is a divine person of the same nature as God the Father and the Son.
 He was active in the creation, He convicts men of sin, He restrains the evil one until God's purpose is fulfilled.
 He is the supernatural agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them unto the day of redemption.
 We believe the Holy Spirit is the divine Teacher who guides believers into all truth.
 All who are saved can and should be filled with the Spirit (John 6:63; 2 Corinthians 3:6; Romans 8:11; 1 Peter 3:18; Ephesians 5:18).